slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 (In reality, I would probably write, "Anything goes.").

 Side note: if implemented, *these can also be used for friend making*, and enabled/disabled.
-Maybe like Pokemon Go, but Sometiems for sex (note: I haven't played that, and my only connection to that is Hillary Clinton's really bad reference).
+Maybe like Pokemon Go, but sometimes for sex (note: I haven't played that, and my only connection to that is Hillary Clinton's really bad reference).

 ### Love Starvation